In this lesson, we'll explore some tags that are rarely used but are still useful to know!

 Both tags have the

-cite attribute where you can enter in the URL of the source.
+cite attribute where you can specify the URL of the source.

 <p>According to Wikipedia, there are <q cite="https://en.wikipedia.org/wiki/Wikipedia:Size_comparisons">5,438,053 articles of any length</q> for the English language.</p> <blockquote cite="https://en.wikipedia.org/wiki/Wikipedia:Size_comparisons"> <p>Currently, the English Wikipedia alone has over 5,442,205 articles of any length, and the combined Wikipedias for all other languages greatly exceed the English Wikipedia in size, giving more than 27 billion words in 40 million articles in 293 languages.</p> </blockquote>